The Kathmandu Post: Controversy

 In October 2007, the offices of The Kathmandu Post were attacked by the All Nepal Printing and Publication Workers' Union, a group connected to the former Maoist rebels of the Unified Communist Party of Nepal (Maoist).
 The printing press was vandalized, stopping the paper from being published.
 Two hundred journalists and legal professionals marched in Kathmandu in protest at the attacks.

 Chinese Embassy controversy

 On 18 February 2020, The Kathmandu Post republished an article by Ivo Daalder, a former US ambassador to NATO, which was originally published in The Korea Herald, a member of the Asia News Network, with an accompanying stock illustration from Shutterstock that showed Mao Zedong wearing a mask.
 The Chinese Embassy in Nepal took serious exception to the article and the illustration, issuing a press statement that said the article had been published with "malicious intention" and had "deliberately smeared the efforts of the Chinese government and people fighting against the new coronavirus pneumonia and even viciously attacked the political system of China".
 The press statement was widely condemned by journalists and diplomats for breaching "diplomatic decorum" and was seen as an attempt by the Chinese government to stifle press freedom in a neighboring country.

+The Kathmandu Post offline

+On 9 September 2025, The Kathmandu Post went offline after a fire broke out at the Kantipur Media Group (KMG) headquarters in Thapathali, Kathmandu, during the Gen Z protests.

+The blaze damaged servers hosting the newspaper’s website, along with other KMG digital platforms.
+Kantipur TV and Radio Kantipur also faced technical disruptions.